Pill Identifier App

 Summary of Use during Lactation

-There are no data on the use of interferon gamma 1b during breastfeeding.
+Interferon gamma is a normal component of human milk.
+No data are available on the use of exogenous interferon gamma 1b during breastfeeding.
 However, the amounts of the similar drugs, interferon alfa and interferon beta-1a, excreted into milk are very low.
 Any interferon in breastmilk is probably destroyed in the infant's gastrointestinal tract and not absorbed, except perhaps in neonates.
-Holder pasteurization (62.5 degrees C for 30 minutes) decreases the concentration of endogenous interferon-gamma by an average about 10%.[1]

 Drug Levels